DOES YOUR DISTRICT SEPARATE ORGANIC MATTER YET?

-If you live in one of the districts that will shortly adopt this new collection system you’ll receive a letter from the Council about the launch of this new selective collection system for organic waste together with an information leaflet and a fridge magnet to remind you of the waste you must place in the new bins with the brown lid.
+If you live in one of the districts that will shortly adopt this new collection system you’ll receive a letter from the City Council about the launch of this new selective collection system for organic waste together with an information leaflet and a fridge magnet to remind you of the waste you must place in the new bins with the brown lid.

 And a team of informers will explain to concierges of communal buildings the new separation system and place information posters on organic waste and the frequency with which the new bins are collected.

 WHAT CAN I PUT IN THE BROWN ORGANIC BIN?

 Leftover fruit and vegetables

 Dirty kitchen paper, used paper napkins and oil stained cardboard

 Small-size garden waste: plants, leaves, bunches of flowers…